MAT – Management Aptitude Test

 Candidates who register successfully for MAT will have access to their respective admit cards.
 The admit card can be downloaded from the official website using registered email ID and Date of Birth.
 Every admit card will consist of a registration number that will be unique for every aspirant.
 Candidates must note that hard copies of the admit card will not be sent to the aspirants.

 Step 3: Appear for MAT

-MAT 2019 May Paper-based test & Computer-based test will be conducted on two different dates.
+MAT is a Paper-based test & Computer-based test will be conducted on two different dates.
 The sections included in the MAT exam paper include – Indian & Global Environment Section, Data Analysis and Sufficiency/ Mathematical Skills, Language Comprehension, and Intelligence and Critical Reasoning.

 Step 4: Check MAT Result

-Aspirants can check their MAT 2019 May result on the official website after it has been officially announced.
+Aspirants can check their MAT results on the official website after it has been officially announced.
 To check the result, the candidates need to enter their Roll Number, Form Number and month of exam.

 The scores of the exam can also be checked via SMS.
 For the same, candidates need to type MATS FORMNO DOB (in dd/mm/yy format) and send it to 54242.

 MAT exam syllabus has five sections: Indian and Global Environment, Language Comprehension, Data Analysis and Sufficiency, Mathematical Skills, Intelligence and Critical Reasoning.
 Aspirants need a thorough grip on logical and analytic reasoning, verbal ability, data interpretation, quant, mathematics and social awareness.